JEschete/cross-domain-rf-ml/README.md

 # Educational Framework for AI-Driven RF Signal Processing on FPGA

-This repository contains the complete deliverable for an EE800/820 master's capstone project: a five-module progressive curriculum that integrates FPGA digital design, RF communications, embedded firmware, and machine learning into a single hardware-grounded learning sequence, paired with a benchtop reference implementation that instantiates each cross-domain interface as a directly observable design problem.
+A five-module progressive curriculum that integrates FPGA digital design, RF communications, embedded firmware, and machine learning into a single hardware-grounded learning sequence, paired with a benchtop reference implementation that instantiates each cross-domain interface as a directly observable design problem.

-Student: Jude Eschete
-Advisor: Dr. Bernard Yett
-Institution: Stevens Institute of Technology, Department of Electrical and Computer Engineering
-Semester: Spring 2026

 ## Overview

 The framework targets senior-undergraduate and master's-level electrical engineering students who have completed introductory coursework in each of the four constituent disciplines individually but lack experience integrating them into a working system.
 Three STM32 Nucleo nodes (two cooperative targets running a DATA/ACK ping-pong protocol, one interceptor capturing the bidirectional traffic and running a button-gated PAUSE protocol) feed a Digilent Nexys A7-100T FPGA over a 43-byte CRC-protected forwarding frame; the FPGA emits per-emitter feature vectors over USB-UART to a host machine, where four classifier families (random forest, SVM, MLP, 1-D CNN) are trained on a labeled dataset and the deployed pipeline runs against the live FPGA stream.

 Modules 1–4 were executed end-to-end on physical hardware.
 Module 5 is fully specified across eight lab handouts and left as future cohort work.
-Four cross-domain integration faults surfaced organically during execution and are documented in [TestLog.md](TestLog.md) and the final report.
+Four cross-domain integration faults surfaced organically during execution and are documented in [TestLog.md](TestLog.md) and the paper.

 ## Hardware Platform